HamiltonMultimedia/Laravel-Blog/README.md

 ## Installation

-First clone this repository, switch to the darkmode branch install the dependencies, and setup your .env file.
+First clone this repository, switch to the darkmode branch, install the dependencies, and setup your .env file.

 ```
 git clone git@github.com:HamiltonMultimedia/Laravel-Blog.git blog